 there was an error.

-This page is intended to reflect functionality provided by smail, exim and other implementations, not just the sendmail implementation.
+This page is believed to reflect functionality provided by smail, exim and other implementations, just not the sendmail implementation.